The-CSC207-Group/Project207/README.md

 ### Doctor Post-Login:
 * `load patient` - Loads a patient, allowing the user to access commands related to the patient loaded; See **patient Loaded Doctor** Commands below.
-* `view appointments` - Shows a list of all appointments that the doctor has with details such as date and time.
+* `view appointments` - Shows a list of all appointments that the doctor has with details such as date, duration and time.
-* `show schedule` - Shows a
+* `show schedule` - Prompts the doctor to enter a date and then shows all the appointments for that date.
 * `change password` - Change this user's login password.
 * `get logs` - Shows a list of logs that represents the current user's login dates.
 * `contact details` - Access the contact commands screen, with new commands relevant to contact. see Contact Commands below.